University Leadership

 Dr. Brandon Johnson

-Vice President for Enrollment Management & Marketing
+Vice President for Athletics, Enrollment, and Marketing

 Johnson is a proven leader in enrollment growth, having contributed to successes at Tennessee Technological, which admitted the most freshmen in school history during his time.
 At Avila, Johnson’s team worked to boost full-time traditional undergraduate enrollment by 20 percent.
 Full-time undergraduate fall enrollment at St. Mary grew by 30 percent in his time at the school, a statistic that resulted in the largest full-time enrollment in school history.